jbmadsen/udacity-data-engineering-nano-degree/udacity-3-data-warehouse/README.md

 # Sparkify Amazon Redshift ETL

-This repository contains the first project submission for the Udacity Data Engineering Nanodegree.
+This repository contains the project submission for the Udacity Data Engineering Nanodegree.
 The project introduces the following concepts:
 * Data modeling with [Amazon Redshift](https://aws.amazon.com/redshift/)
 * Building an ETL pipeline using [Python](https://www.python.org/)